eligible/knife-bastion/README.md

 ## Contributing

+1. Fork it
+2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Push to the branch (`git push origin my-new-feature`)
+5. Create new Pull Request

-Bug reports and pull requests are welcome on GitHub at https://github.com/kpumuk/knife-bastion.
+Bug reports and pull requests are welcome on GitHub at https://github.com/eligible/knife-bastion.

 ## License